Bilibid inmates cleared of drug charges, turn state witnesses vs De Lima

 The panel also dropped the torture charges filed by inmate Jaybee Sebastian against De Lima.
 He had alleged that De Lima had him locked up at Building 14 of the NBP when he was revealed as a government asset inside the prison.
 The charges were dropped “for lack of merit,” the prosecutors said.

-On Friday afternoon, the DOJ filed drug charges before the Muntinlupa Regional Trial Court (RTC) against De Lima, former Bureau of Corrections chief Franklin Jesus Bucayu, former Bucor officer-in-charge Rafael Ragos, Bucayu’s former staff Wilfredo Elli, inmate Sebastian, De Lima’s driver Ronnie Dayan, De Lima’s former security aide Joenel Sanchez, and De Lima’s nephew Jad de Vera.
+On Friday afternoon, the DOJ filed drug charges before the Muntinlupa Regional Trial Court (RTC) against De Lima, former Bureau of Corrections chief Franklin Jesus Bucayu, former Bucor officer-in-charge Rafael Ragos, Bucayu’s former staff Wilfredo Elli, inmate Sebastian, De Lima’s driver Ronnie Dayan, De Lima’s former security aide Joenel Sanchez, and a certain Jad de Vera.
+The resolution from the DOJ identifies Dera as De Lima's nephew, which the Senator denies.

 De Lima, who is accused of allowing the drug trade inside NBP when she was justice secretary, is facing 3 counts of violation of Sections 5 and 28 of the Drugs Act.
 Section 5 penalizes the "sale, trading, administration, dispensation, delivery, distribution and transportation of illegal drugs," while Section 28 imposes maximum penalties of government officials found guilty of the unlawful act.